 When attributing a particular specimen as unlisted, be sure that you have checked Corrigenda first.
 Sometimes coin is in fact listed in RIC, but with incorrect or unclear description.
 For example, very common RIC VII HERACLEA 48 is erroneously described as having bust turned left.

 Keep in mind that not all kinds of "unlisted details" are taken into account.
 For example, unlisted decorations of shields, helmets, altars and so on, are usually omitted.
 The main reason is that RIC in principle gives only examples of such details, without any intention of being exhaustive.
 Also legend break is not an essential part of description (cf. footnotes on p.
 111-115 in RIC VII with constantly repeated phrases "breaks unknown", "breaks not recorded" etc.).
 There are, of course, exceptions.
-Sometimes difference in legend break or in decoration of altar makes a separate entry in RIC tables (cf. TRIER 260 and 262 or TRIER 263 and 264).
+Sometimes different decoration of altar makes a separate entry in RIC tables (cf. RIC VII ARLES 185-189).
+Also coins which are virtually identical except for different legend breaks are sometimes listed under a separate RIC number.
+The last rule applies especially to gold (cf. RIC VII TRIER 27-31 but cf. for the contrary RIC VI TREVERI 16, 22 or 54) and silver coins (cf. RIC VI SISCIA 34a-38b) but in some rare cases also to bronze coins (cf. RIC VII TRIER 260 and 262 or TRIER 263 and 264).

 Also, not every single dot/pellet is assumed to be important.
 Most unexpected "unlisted dots" are accidental (deposits, die cracks, centering marks), as well as missing ones.
 Again, there are exceptions to this.

-Additionally, there are groups of coins, which are completely absent in RIC VI and VII.
-For example, anonymous silver coinage (catalogued by Bendall), pagan coinage of the Great Persecution and Festival of Isis coinage (catalogued in Vagi).
-They are also absent in this supplement, but with very few exceptions.
+Additionally, there are large groups of coins, which are completely absent from RIC VI and VII.
+For example, anonymous silver coinage (catalogued by Bendall), pagan coinage of the Great Persecution and Festival of Isis coinage (catalogued in Alföldi and Vagi).
+They are also absent from this supplement, but with some exceptions.

 Remember that there is a section called ABBREVIATIONS.
 Useful if you need to decipher something like "cuir." or Bikić-Do Hoard.

-There is also a simply site search engine accessible from the main page.
+There is also a custom search engine powered by Google.
 It could be useful as well.